Reporting Adverse Events Following Immunisation (AEFI)

 Tasmaniavia the Communicable Diseases Prevention Unit

-If you would like to explore the public AEFI reports disclosed by the TGA, the OpenDAEN website (opendaen.info) provides an easy to use interface to do so.
+If you would like to explore the public AEFI reports disclosed by the TGA for the COVID-19 vaccines, the OpenDAEN website (opendaen.info) provides an easy to use interface to do so.
 OpenDAEN is an independent initiative of several Australian doctors and scientists, in order to make official TGA data more accessible to the public.
 It is not affiliated with COVERSE.

 Scroll to top